vp817/RakNetProtocolDoc/README.md

 after that split it with the `start offset` and `end offset` then you can do the feilds in the capsule.

-the segment id will be called what you want, for example `sender last segment id`, that will increment outside the loop every time.
+the segment id will be the `sender last segment id` property that will increment outside the loop every time.

 ## Resources
 Here are a list of resources to help you better understand the RakNet protocol: